aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-pcluster-config.md

 EOF
 ```

-By choosing to show home directory in the IDE (click on the cog in the left panel), you can view the .yaml configuration file just created.
+In the Cloud9 IDE, the home directory can by shown (click on the cog in the left panel).
+This allows you to see the .yaml configuration file just created in `/home/ec2-user`.
 ![cloud9-ide-home](/images/hpc-aws-parallelcluster-workshop/lab1-pcluster-workshop-04-cloud9_IDE_show_home.png)

 The file can be loaded by double-clicking in the IDE: